B9R7M/AICR/README.md

     - **boot.img**, **dtbo.img**, **vendor_boot.img** _(if it has a different name)_
     - Patched GKI via a ROOT manager or prebuilt kernel (**boot.img**) to `root-boot.img`

-- After renaming the files, paste all of them into the same folder where the **AICR.bat** file is located
+- After renaming the files, paste all of them into the same folder where the **full-installation.bat** or/and the individual scripts files is located

 - Run **full-installation.bat** and follow the script instructions